Find a Team Member

 A native of Tennessee, Steven is a summa cum laude graduate of Vanderbilt University, where he received a Bachelor of Arts from the School of Arts and Science, and his J.D. degree from the School of Law, where he was a member of the Vanderbilt Law Review.Bio page »

-In a town where defense and security of the homeland are at the top of the agenda, Terry stands out as leader in the consulting industry as he serves as an Executive Vice President at Cassidy and Associates.
-A remarkable military career combined with intimate familiarity of the legislative process, Terry brings extraordinary value to the firm’s clients.
+In a town where defense and security of the homeland are at the top of the agenda, Terry Paul stands out as leader in the consulting industry as he serves as an Executive Vice President at Cassidy & Associates.
+A remarkable military career combined with intimate familiarity of the legislative process, he brings extraordinary value and Hill experience to the firm’s clients.

-During his military career as an infantry officer, he served in various command and staff positions at virtually every echelon from platoon through division.
-He was co-founder of the renowned Marine’s Infantry Officers School and a distinguished graduate of the Marine Corps University Command and Staff College in Quantico, VA.
+During his Marine Corp’s career as an infantry officer, he served in various command and staff positions at virtually every echelon from platoon through division.
+A cherished highlight of his career was as a Captain he co-founded the renowned Marine’s Infantry Officers School.

-General Paul is best known in Washington for his experience as the Marine Corps liaison officer in the U.S. Senate, a post he held from 1988 until his promotion in 1998 to the position of Director of Legislative Affairs for the Marine Corps.
-In that capacity, he affected coordination between both houses of Congress and the Marine Corps.
+General Paul is best known in Washington for his experience as the Marine Corps liaison officer in the U.S. Senate, a post he held for an unprecedented ten years until he was promoted to General Officer and assigned to the Pentagon, where he oversaw all legislative issues in the House and the Senate.

 Vern is a Vice President at Cassidy and Associates and specializes in working on behalf of defense policy and procurement stakeholders to help them secure federal funding and promote their issue-specific needs in Washington.
 He brings U.S. Department of Defense budget, acquisition, and resource management expertise to bear on behalf of Cassidy & Associates’ clients.
 Combined with his organizational, financial, and strategic planning capabilities, Vern is an excellent asset to our clients.